advancedforms/advancedforms.github.io/_posts/2018-06-21-creating-and-editing-users.markdown

 ## Displaying your form

 If editing has been configured for a form you will also need to specify whether to create a new user or edit an existing one.
-If you want to edit a user you need to pass a user ID with the form argument `user`.
+To create a new user, omit the `user` argument or set it to `new`.
 For creating a user, the form argument `user` should be set to `new`.
 The current user can be edited by using `current`.
 With a shortcode this would look like

+Register a new user:
-`[advanced_form form="form_key" user="new"]`
+`[advanced_form form="form_key"]`

+Edit user with ID 1:
 `[advanced_form form="form_key" user="1"]`

+Edit the currently signed in user:
 `[advanced_form form="form_key" user="current"]`

 And the function call equivalent is